The best products we’ve tested and loved on sale now for Cyber Monday

 Toniebox Audio Player Starter Set: 30% off

 This innovative audio player for children can play music, bedtime stories and more.
 It’s easy enough for kids as young as 3 years old to operate because playback starts automatically when the Tonies characters are placed on top.
-It has a long battery life, too.
+It also has a long battery life.

 Sold by Amazon